RLHerbert/ucsb-cs24-sp17.github.io/_exam/e01/CS24_midterm1_review.md

 friend function vs member function pointers - won't be on the exam but you are expected to know them for the upcoming pas Design and implementation of classes
-Use of refernces for passing parameters operator overloading the big three
+Use of references for passing parameters operator overloading the big three
 --------------------------------------